cycloss/recipes/traditional.md

 - 4 tins (1kg drained weight) good-quality jarred butter beans - drained

-- 1½ tbsp lemon juice
+- 2 tbsp lemon juice

 - 2 tbsp olive oil

-- 3/4 tsp+ salt
+- 1 tsp salt

-- Water

-- Pepper
+- 60ml water + more if needed

 #### Directions

 1. Preheat the oven to 150°C fan.

 2. Put all the sauce ingredients into a large ovenproof pan with a lid, and mix them together.
 The add the garlic and onion, and arrange the mushrooms on top so they are domed side up.
-Cover with the lid, then transfer to the oven for 1 hour.
+Cover with the lid, then transfer to the oven for 45 mins.

-3. While the mushrooms are cooking, add all of the mash ingredients to a medium saucepan, and use a stick blender to blend until smooth, adjusting the salt where required.
+3. While the mushrooms are cooking, add all of the mash ingredients to a medium saucepan, and use a stick blender to blend until smooth, adjusting the water and lemon juice as required.
 Leave cold for now.

-4. Once the mushrooms have had an hour, take them out and turn them over, replacing the lid, and return to the oven for 20 minutes more.
+4. Once the mushroom timer is done, take them out and turn them over, replacing the lid, and return to the oven for 20 minutes more.
 Start heating the butter bean mash on gentle heat.
+Put the broccoli in the water and put it on when the second mushroom timer is nearly done.

-5. Once the mushrooms have finished, remove them with tongs and put them on chopping board.
-Pour the sauce (including garlic and onion) into a heat proof bowl and blitz it with a food processor until fairly smooth.
+5. Once the mushrooms have finished, remove them with tongs and put them on chopping board and cut them in half.
+Pour the sauce (including garlic and onion) into a heat proof bowl (don't try do it in the pan - it will splash everywhere) and blitz it with a food processor until fairly smooth.
 Return the mixture to the saucepan, place the mushrooms on top, and then cook for about 5 minutes for all the flavours to come together.
-While this is cooking, put the broccoli on, and when done serve everything.